apietila/SIGCOMM2016/README.md

 You are welcome to reuse and adapt the 2016 code under the same Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License and the same sharing conditions as above.

-The 2016 web chair is Anna-Kaisa Pietilainen.
+The 2016 web chairs are Anna-Kaisa Pietilainen <annakaisa.pietilainen@gmail.com> and Weverton Cordeira <weverton.cordeiro@inf.ufrgs.br>.

 NOTE: The site is still under construction and this repository will be updated as the web site evolves.